 Commerical, Common Law & Personal Injury

 In addition to her intellectual property and media work, she has wide experience of commercial and general common law litigation.
-She has enormous trial experience having appeared without a leader in numerous trials, in particular appearing on behalf of government departments.
+Christina has enormous trial advocacy experience having appeared without a leader in numerous trials, in particular appearing on behalf of government departments.
 Prior to joining 5RB, she practiced at 17 Bedford Row (then chambers of Allan Levy QC) and gained considerable experience of commercial cases acting for the Nationwide Building Society and lenders in mortgage litigation, insurance claims and also general common law litigation.
-She continues to practice in the more general fields of civil litigation and does a substantial amount of defendant personal injury work particularly on behalf of the Home Office/Ministry of Justice and the Ministry of Defence.
+She continues to practice in the more general fields of civil litigation and did a substantial amount of defendant personal injury work for the government particularly on behalf of the Home Office/Ministry of Justice and the Ministry of Defence.

-Christina is regularly invited to speak on copyright and media law and chair conferences: MBL Privacy Law Seminar (2011); Press Gazette Media Law Conference (2009, 2008); chaired the Management Forum Media Law Conference (2003, 2005); IBC Protecting the Media Conference and the IBC International Copyright Law Conference (2006).
+For many years, Christina has been regularly invited to speak on copyright and media law issues and to chair conferences & panels including: Commonwealth Law Conference, Melbourne (2017); Commonwealth Law Conference Glasgow (2015); MBL Privacy Law Seminar (2011); Press Gazette Media Law Conference (2009, 2008); chaired the Management Forum Media Law Conference (2003, 2005); IBC Protecting the Media Conference and the IBC International Copyright Law Conference (2006).

 In October 2003, she was invited to give a series of lectures in Khartoum to the Sudanese Judiciary and lawyers in the Sudan on intellectual property law as part of a Bar Human Rights Committee & British Council joint project.